 - Extend overall survival

-- Potentially downsize or downstage tumours for liver resection, ablation, or transplantation
+- Potentially downsize or downstage tumors for liver resection, ablation, or transplantation

 - Provide palliation of symptoms

-SIRT can be combined with modern chemotherapy or administered as a monotherapy, either during a chemotherapy holiday, in a salvage setting or as an alternative to local chemotherapy.
+SIRT can be combined with modern chemotherapy or administered as a monotherapy, either during a chemotherapy-free interval, in a salvage setting or as an alternative to local or systemic treatments.